-To acquaint the students about the philosophy of law prevalent in the world and India in particular and the relationship between law and morality.
+Objectives: To acquaint the students about the philosophy of law prevalent in the world and India in particular and the relationship between law and morality.
 To make students to understand the historical and evolutionary theories of law and the basic concepts behind the formulation of these theories.
 To provide an in depth understanding of the analytical legal positivism and contemporary modifications in it.

-Historical Introduction to the Philosophy of Law, Philosophical idealism and the search for absolute values: Greek Theories of natural law: Roman theories of justice: Philosophical idealism in middle ages: Philosophy of social contract theories; German transcendental idealism; Indian transcendentalism; Aurbindo, philosophy of Bhagvad Gita; Neo Kantian philosophy; Theories of relationship between law and morality; Modern value philosophies and revival of natural law theories.

-Historical and Evolutionary Theories of Law : The Doctrine of Historical School; Savigny and Historical School in Germany; Historical School in England and United States; Biological-Cultural theory of evolution of law: the Herbert Spencer; Theory of living law : Ehrlic.
+UNIT-I Historical Introduction to the Philosophy of Law, Philosophical Lectures-09 idealism and the search for absolute values: Greek Theories of natural law; Roman theories of justice; Philosophical idealism in Middle Ages; Philosophy of social contract theories; German transcendental idealism; Indian transcendentalism; Aurobindo, philosophy of Bhagavad Gita; Neo-Kantian philosophy; Theories of relationship between law and morality; Modern value philosophies and revival of natural law theories UNIT-II Historical and Evolutionary Theories of Law: The Doctrine of Lectures-09 Historical School; Savigny and Historical School in Germany; Historical School in England and United States; Biological- Cultural theory of evolution of law: the Herbert Spencer; Theory of living law: Ehrlich.
 Utilitarian Approach to law: General significance of Bentham's work; Pleasure and pain principle in legislation, Bentham on codification and law reforms; Utilitarian theory of law: Stuart Mill; Ihering's social utilitarianism: the jurisprudence of interests.

-Analytical Legal Postivism: Doctrine of analytical positivism; Austin's theory of law; German positivistic theories of law; Analytical positivism in France; Kelsen's pure theory of law; Contemporary modification of analytical positivism.
-Sociological jurisprudence; Characteristics of sociological jurisprudence; Developmental aspects of sociological schools: (a) Mechanical stage (b) the Biological stage; (c) the Psychological stage; and (d) the stage of unification; Sociological theories of law: theory of social interests - Rescoe Pound; Law and social control mechanism

-Pragmatism in Legal Philosophy : Pragmatism and a philosophy of law Origin of pragmatism; Basic ideas of pragmatism in American legal philosophy; Philosophy of the radical pragmatist: John Dewey, William James and O.H.
-Holmes; Pragmatic approach to law - the Indian experience; Study in Scandinavian Realism: Some implication of juristic pragmatism Economic Philosophy of Law : meaning and definition of economic jurisprudence Economic theories of legal evolution, (a) Communist theories of law, (b)Marxist theory of law, (c) Renner's analysis of law, and (d) Legal theory of social democracy.
+UNIT-III Analytical Legal Postivism: Doctrine of analytical positivism; Lectures-09 Austin's theory of law; German positivistic theories of law; Analytical positivism in France; Kelsen's pure theory of law; Contemporary modification of analytical positivism.
+Sociological jurisprudence; Characteristics of sociological jurisprudence; Developmental aspects of sociological schools: (a) Mechanical stage (b) the Biological stage; (c) the Psychological stage; and (d) the stage of unification; Sociological theories of law: theory of social interests - Rescoe Pound; Law and social control mechanism UNIT-IV Pragmatism in Legal Philosophy : Pragmatism and a philosophy of Lectures-08 law Origin of pragmatism; Basic ideas of pragmatism in American Lectures-00 legal philosophy; Philosophy of the radical pragmatist: John Dewey, William James and O.H.
+Holmes; Pragmatic approach to law-the Indian experience; Study in Scandinavian Realism: Some implication of juristic pragmatism Economic Philosophy of Law: L 1 J FG L meaning and definition of economic jurisprudence Economic theories of legal evolution,(a) Communist theories of law,(b)Marxist theory of law,(c) Renner's analysis of law, and (d)Legal theory of social democracy. --- --

-Note:- The Question Paper will have four units.
-The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
-SUGGESTED READINGS:

-Maximum Marks=100 Theory= 60 Marks Internal Assessment=40 Marks Credit =5 Total Lectures= 35

-COURSE-VII: LAW AND SOCIAL TRANSFORMATION COURSE OBJECTIVES:
+Edgar Bodenheimer : Jurisprudence

+R.W.M.
+Dias : Jurisprudence

+W Friedman : Legal Theory

+P.N.
+Sen : Hindu Jurisprudence

+5. G.W.
+Paton : A Text Book of Jurisprudence.6.
+Julius Stone : Stone on Jurisprudence.

+7. C.K.
+Allen : Law in the Making.

+Semo Semester SECOND Credit 5

+Subject Law and Social Maximum Marks 100

+Name Transformation

+in India

+Cour rse C ode VII Theory 60 Marks

+L T P Compulsory Internal 40 Marks

+3 2 0 Paper Assessment

-To understand the social and economic problems in context of law.
+OBJECTIVES: To understand the social and economic problems in context of law.
 To understand the importance of Law as an instrument of social change.
 The spirit of exploring and exploiting law and the legal instrument as a means to accomplish development within the framework of law.
 To make students aware of role of law played and has play in contemporary Indian society.